 Where to taste wine

-There is a remarkable institution, Le Cantine di Greve in Chianti, where you can taste up to 140 different wines.
+There is a remarkable institution in Greve, Enoteca Falorni, where you can taste up to 140 different wines.
 It’s a little antiseptic – you pay for credit on a little card and then use the card to get small samples of as many wines as you wish – but the selection and organisation is thoroughly professional.
-The website is www.lecantine.it, which explains under “Tastings” exactly how it works.
+The website is www.enotecafalorni.it which explains under “Drink” exactly how it works.
 This is a good place to get your eye in on vintages and individual wine makers.
 Le Cantine (The Cellars) is very close to the main traffic lights in Greve, about 50 metres north-east of the crossroads.

 Where to buy